Posts for tag: ballet flats

 Just because ballet flats are all the rage doesn’t mean that your feet can handle these very flat, unsupportive shoes.
 For so many years women have been told to avoid high, high heels.
 And many have heeded the call by opting for a flat shoe.
 Unfortunately these flat, flat shoes can cause a significant number of foot and postural problems.

-Of course, as a Seattle podiatrist I advocate a supportive shoe with a low heel.
-However, if you’re going to wear ballet flats here are some recommendations:
+However, if you’re going to wear a regular ballet flat here are some recommendations:

 - Alternate between ballet flats and other shoes with a slight heel.

 If you’re experiencing foot pain as a result of wearing flat or unsupportive shoes, Call us today at 206-368-7000 for an appointment.
 Often same day for emergencies and less than 2 weeks for chronic foot pain.
 You can also request an appointment online.

 For more information about foot and ankle problems, download our eBook, "No More Foot Pain".
 In addition, our newsletter "Foot Sense" comes out monthly.
 You can also check out our past issues.
 Every issue contains a mouth-watering recipe and can be printed out for easier reading!

 Seattle foot and ankle specialist, Dr. Rion Berg offers foot care for patients with bunions, heel pain, diabetes, fungal toenails, ingrown nails, and surgical solutions when needed to residents of Seattle, Bellevue, Kirkland, Shoreline, Lake Forest Park, Mountlake Terrace, Lynnwood and other surrounding suburbs.